VEER-S/starter-academic/content/post/getting-started/index.md

 title: I'm in love with you, he said quietly.
 subtitle: I know the sun will swallow the only earth we'll ever have, and I am in love with you.

+summary: I know the sun will swallow the only earth we'll ever have, and I am in love with you.

 # Date published
 date: "2016-04-20T00:00:00Z"